Itanium: Market share

-In comparison with its Xeon family of server processors, Itanium was never a high-volume product for Intel.
+Compared to its Xeon family of server processors, Itanium was never a high-volume product for Intel.
 Intel does not release production numbers, but one industry analyst estimated that the production rate was 200,000 processors per year in 2007.

-According to Gartner Inc., the total number of Itanium servers (not processors) sold by all vendors in 2007, was about 55,000.
-(It is unclear whether clustered servers counted as a single server or not.)
+According to Gartner Inc., the total number of Itanium servers (not processors) sold by all vendors in 2007, was about 55,000 (It is unclear whether clustered servers counted as a single server or not.).
 This compares with 417,000 RISC servers (spread across all RISC vendors) and 8.4 million x86 servers.
 IDC reports that a total of 184,000 Itanium-based systems were sold from 2001 through 2007.
 For the combined POWER/SPARC/Itanium systems market, IDC reports that POWER captured 42% of revenue and SPARC captured 32%, while Itanium-based system revenue reached 26% in the second quarter of 2008.

 According to an IDC analyst, in 2007, HP accounted for perhaps 80% of Itanium systems revenue.